outperform company logo

 Francoise Mbango Etone, Cameroon, 2008

-Not only did she win the first gold for Cameroon in 2004, she became the first female triple jumper to retain an Olympic title in 2008.
-She did this by breaking the Olympic record and setting a new African record in the process.
-But wait, there’s more…
+Four years later, she became the first female triple jumper to defend an Olympic title, shattering the Olympic record and setting a new African benchmark in the process.

 Francoise Mbango Etone, Women's Triple Jump Olympic Record